 - Requests via text or email for you to share your personal or financial information

-What to Do if You’ve Fallen the Scam
+What to Do if You Fall for the Scam

-Don’t feel bad if you’ve been victimized by the free year of Netflix scam.
-Instead, take these steps now to limit the damage to your personal and financial information:
+Don't feel bad if you've fallen for this Netflix subscription scam—you're not the only one.
+What's important is that you act quickly once you've given the scammer your details.
+Take these steps immediately to limit the damage to your personal and financial information:

 - Change your Netflix password.